Keeping the documented system of environmental management (ISO 14001).

 The sources of electromagnetic radiation located in the airport area are: base stations for mobile telephony, air surveillance radars and transformation substations for the electricity supply of the airport area.

-Air surveillance radars, owned by the Slovenian Air Traffic Control, are subject to mandatory monitoring in accordance with the legislation in the field of electromagnetic radiation.
-The monitoring results prove that the radiation exposure in the vicinity of the radars is below the legal limit values.
+Air surveillance radars, owned by the Slovenian Air Traffic Control and base stations for mobile telephony are subject to mandatory monitoring in accordance with the legislation in the field of electromagnetic radiation.
+The monitoring results prove that the radiation exposure in the vicinity of the radars and base stations is below the legal limit values.

 There are several lighted areas at the airport, particularly parking and road traffic areas (internal roads), and in the vicinity also the runway which has a light navigation system for the proper airport operation.
 Advertising areas are also lighted.

 In accordance with the legislation governing light pollution, we are obliged to have a lighting plan in place.

 The take-off and landing runway is an open space where coexistence with birds is essential.
 The airport operator is striving to achieve that by using different measures.
 However, the operator does not forget about its main responsibilities in the field of management of wildlife animals, including study, prevention, taking measures and continuous improvements.